Exploring the Landscape of Spontaneous CP Violation in Supersymmetric Theories

-To this end, in the present paper, we develop a systematic operator formalism that maps spurions in the superpotential to the scalar potential counterparts, enabling the identification of supersymmetric models that realize SCPV by using the argument of Ref.~\cite{Haber:2012np}.
+To this end, in the present paper, we develop a systematic operator formalism that maps spurions in the superpotential to the scalar potential counterparts, and combine it with an R-charge analysis of the superpotential, enabling the identification and systematic construction of supersymmetric models that realize SCPV with given symmetries by extending the argument of Ref.~\cite{Haber:2012np}.

 For the supersymmetric realization of SCPV, all fields in the SCPV sector have masses naturally at an intermediate scale of SCPV which is generally much higher than the electroweak scale, so that its experimental probe is difficult.
 In contrast, if some flat directions around a minimum with SCPV are only lifted up by SUSY breaking effects, such a SCPV sector contains fields whose masses are determined by the size of SUSY breaking typically much smaller than the scale of SCPV.
 Since the SCPV sector must communicate with the visible SM sector to transmit SCPV into the CKM matrix as in the Nelson-Barr mechanism, these light states should interact with the SM fields, potentially offering experimental signatures.
 In the present work, we also pursue this exciting scenario and construct a concrete model realizing SCPV through SUSY breaking effects for the first time to the best of our knowledge.